jmandel/ehi-living-manual/README.md

-# Epic EHI Missing Manual - Astro Site
+# Epic EHI Living Manual - Astro Site

-This is the Astro-based version of the Epic EHI Missing Manual, featuring interactive SQL widgets and Mermaid diagrams.
+This is the Astro-based version of the Epic EHI Living Manual, featuring interactive SQL widgets and Mermaid diagrams.

 ## Quick Start